tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 This was messy for me.
 Here's a rough series of steps that might help You figure this one out:

 -   If You haven't already, add a different type of text in your design -- something other than the body text.
 Maybe a heading or some smaller text like an image caption.
 The point is to have texts of different sizes to see how a type scale will fit into your design.
-Add what's appropiate.
+Add what's appropriate.

 -   Apply Utopia styles to all pieces of text.
 You may not know what styles to pick at this point.
 That's ok.
 Take some educated guesses and read on.